 What is the issue?

-Can giving antibiotics in pregnancy to women who have a urinary infection but no symptoms improve the outcomes for women and their babies?
+Can giving antibiotics to pregnant women who have a urinary infection but no symptoms improve the outcomes for women and their babies?

 Why is this important?

-A bacterial infection of the urine without any of the typical symptoms that are associated with a urinary infection (asymptomatic bacteriuria) occurs in a small number (2% to 10%) of pregnancies.
-Because of the changes happening in their body, pregnant women are more likely to develop a kidney infection (pyelonephritis) if they have a urinary infection, and the infection may also possibly contribute to having a low birthweight baby or preterm birth (before 37 weeks).
+A bacterial infection of the urine without any of the typical symptoms that are associated with a urinary infection (asymptomatic bacteriuria) occurs in a number (2% to 15%) of pregnancies.
+Because of the changes happening in their body, pregnant women are more likely to develop a kidney infection (pyelonephritis) if they have a urinary infection.
+The infection may also contribute to a baby who is born preterm (before 37 weeks), or at a low birthweight (weighs less than 2500 g (5.5 pounds)).

 What evidence did we find?

-The review of trials on antibiotic treatment for women with no symptoms but bacterial infection in their urine found 14 randomized controlled studies involving almost 2000 women.
-Antibioitcs were effective in reducing the incidence of kidney infection in the mother (11 studies, 1932 women) and clearing the infection from the urine (four studies, 596 women).
-The incidence of low birthweight babies (six studies, 1437 babies) and preterm births (two studies, 242 women) seemed also to be reduced.
-None of the studies adequately assessed any adverse effects of antibiotic treatment for the mother or her baby and often the way the study was done was not well described.
-The three main outcomes were assessed with GRADE and the evidence to support antibiotic treatment to prevent pyelonephritis, preterm birth and birthweight less than 2500 g was judged to be of low to very low quality.
+We found 15 randomised controlled studies involving over 2000 pregnant women with urinary infections, but no symptoms.
+Antibiotics may be effective in reducing the incidence of kidney infection in the mother (12 studies, 2017 women) and clearing the infection from the urine (four studies, 596 women).
+They may also reduce the incidence of preterm births (three studies, 327 women) and low birthweight babies (six studies, 1437 babies).
+None of the studies adequately assessed any adverse effects of antibiotic treatment for the mother or her baby, and often the way the study was done was not well described.

 What does this mean?

-Antibiotic treatment can reduce the risk of kidney infections in pregnant women who have a urine infection but show no symptoms of infection.
+Antibiotic treatment may reduce the risk of kidney infections in pregnant women who have a urine infection but show no symptoms of infection.
 Antibiotics may also reduce the chance a baby will be born too early or have a low birthweight.
-However, the low quality of the evidence makes it hard to know for certain what the effect of treatment will be and more research is needed.
+However, because of the low certainty of the evidence, it is difficult to draw conclusions; more research is needed.

-While antibiotic treatment is effective in reducing the risk of pyelonephritis in pregnancy, the estimate of the effect is very uncertain because of the very low quality of the evidence.
-The reduction in low birthweight and preterm birth with antibiotic treatment is consistent with theories about the role of infection in adverse pregnancy outcomes, but this association should be interpreted with caution given the very poor quality of the included studies.
+Antibiotic treatment may be effective in reducing the risk of pyelonephritis in pregnancy, but our confidence in the effect estimate is limited given the low certainty of the evidence.
+There may be a reduction in preterm birth and low birthweight with antibiotic treatment, consistent with theories about the role of infection in adverse pregnancy outcomes, but again, the confidence in the effect is limited given the low certainty of the evidence.

-Asymptomatic bacteriuria occurs in 2% to 10% of pregnancies and, if not treated, up to 30% of mothers will develop acute pyelonephritis.
+Asymptomatic bacteriuria is a bacterial infection of the urine without any of the typical symptoms that are associated with a urinary infection, and occurs in 2% to 15% of pregnancies.
+If left untreated, up to 30% of mothers will develop acute pyelonephritis.
 Asymptomatic bacteriuria has been associated with low birthweight and preterm birth.
+This is an update of a review last published in 2015.

 To assess the effect of antibiotic treatment for asymptomatic bacteriuria on the development of pyelonephritis and the risk of low birthweight and preterm birth.

-Randomized trials comparing antibiotic treatment with placebo or no treatment in pregnant women with asymptomatic bacteriuria found on antenatal screening.
+Randomised controlled trials (RCT) comparing antibiotic treatment with placebo or no treatment in pregnant women with asymptomatic bacteriuria found on antenatal screening.
+Trials using a cluster-RCT design and quasi-RCTs were eligible for inclusion, as were trials published in abstract or letter form, but cross-over studies were not.

-Two review authors independently assessed trials for inclusion and risk of bias, extracted data and checked them for accuracy.
+Two review authors independently assessed trials for inclusion and risk of bias, extracted data, and checked for accuracy.
+We assessed the quality of the evidence using the GRADE approach.

-Overall, all 14 studies were assessed as being at high or unclear risk of bias.
-While many studies lacked an adequate description of methods and the risk of bias could only be assessed as unclear, in almost all studies there was at least one domain where the risk of bias was judged as high.
-The three primary outcomes were assessed with GRADE software and given a quality rating.
-Evidence for pyelonephritis, preterm birth and birthweight less than 2500 g was assessed as of low or very low quality.
+Overall, we judged only one trial at low risk of bias across all domains; the other 14 studies were assessed as high or unclear risk of bias.
+Many studies lacked an adequate description of methods, and we could only judge the risk of bias as unclear, but in most studies, we assessed at least one domain at high risk of bias.
+We assessed the quality of the evidence for the three primary outcomes with GRADE software, and found low-certainty evidence for pyelonephritis, preterm birth, and birthweight less than 2500 g.